GwenSmith7/hackerrank-plus-minus/README.md

 # hackerrank-plus-minus
-My solution for the Plus Minus challenge on HackerRank
+My solution for the Plus Minus challenge on HackerRank.
+I've only included the function that I needed to create.

 Overview of the challenge: